-Differences Between Flu vs. COVID-19
+Differences Between Flu and COVID

-Strep throat is another sickness to be wary of as we head into the colder months.
-While both the Flu and COVID-19 are both respiratory viruses, strep throat is a bacterial infection.
-It is specially caused by group A Streptococcus bacteria.
-Strep, while still similar to Flu and COVID-19, might be easier to tell a part.
+Strep throat is another illness to be wary of as we head into the colder months.
+While the flu and COVID-19 are respiratory illnesses, strep throat is a bacterial infection.
+It is specifically caused by group A Streptococcus bacteria.
+Strep throat, while still similar to the flu and COVID-19, might be easier to tell apart.

 - Sore throat

-- Body Aches
+- Body aches

-Just like the Flu, Strep symptoms can appear suddenly and very quickly.
-Thankfully there are more differences between Strep, Flu and COVID-19.
+Just like the flu, strep symptoms can appear suddenly and very quickly.
+Thankfully there are more differences between strep, flu, and COVID-19.

-- Pain when Swallowing
+- Pain when swallowing

 - Small red spots on the roof of mouth

-- Swollen red tonsils
+- Swollen, red tonsils

 - Swollen lymph node on neck

 Strep symptoms appear quickly and suddenly unlike COVID.
 Another difference is that strep usually does not cause cough, congestion, or shortness of breath.

 COVID and Flu Vaccines

 Keep in mind, vaccines are available for the flu and COVID.
 The flu shot is generally available starting in mid-October each year.
 We also offer COVID-19 vaccines and booster shots.

 Advanced Urgent Care & Occupational Medicine in Colorado and Rapid Testing LLC are partnering to provide curbside rapid COVID and strep testing at all of our clinics.
 Testing is available without a visit with a provider and you’ll receive results the same day as testing.
 Click here to learn about the curbside tests and to schedule today!